maubanel/UE5-Lighting/spotlight/README.md

 ![](../images/line3.png)

-### Spotlight
+### Spot Light

 <sub>[previous](../baked-lighting/README.md#user-content-baked-lighting) • [home](../README.md#user-content-ue5-lighting) • [next](../post-process/README.md#user-content-post-process-volumes)</sub>

 ![](../images/line3.png)

 Lets look at the final type of light that we have not used yet.
-It is the [spotlight](https://docs.unrealengine.com/5.2/en-US/spot-lights-in-unreal-engine/).
+It is the [spot light](https://docs.unrealengine.com/5.2/en-US/spot-lights-in-unreal-engine/).

 >A Spot Light emits light from a single point in a cone shape.
 Users are given two cones to shape the light - the Inner Cone Angle and Outer Cone Angle.
 Within the Inner Cone Angle, the light achieves full brightness.
 As you go from the extent of the inner radius to the extents of the Outer Cone Angle, a falloff takes place, creating a penumbra, or softening around the Spot Light's disc of illumination.
 The Radius of the light defines the length of the cones.
 More simply, this will work like a flash light or stage can light.